Consensys/hyperledger-besu-ethers/README.md

 ## Pantheon

+This library will only work against Pantheon 1.2 and above.
+It will not work against the 1.1.x releases.

 See [Pantheon Privacy](https://docs.pantheon.pegasys.tech/en/latest/Privacy/Privacy-Overview/) for more details on how Pantheon supports private transactions.

 [Private Network with Privacy Enabled Quickstart Tutorial](https://docs.pantheon.pegasys.tech/en/latest/Privacy/Privacy-Quickstart/) steps through setting up a three node private network managed by Docker Compose.
 The TL;DR version is
 ```bash
 git clone https://github.com/PegaSysEng/pantheon-quickstart.git
 cd pantheon-quickstart/privacy
 ./run.sh